tareldewhi/tareldewhi.github.io/en/human-message.md

   Human modification is also perceptual.
 Our environments are filled with visual, acoustic, olfactory and symbolic signals that influence behavior and the way we experience space.
-Other species do this too: a lion's roar can instantly alter another animal's perception of its surroundings.
+Other species do this too: a lion's roar can instantly alter another animal's perception of the safety of its surroundings.
 Human environments differ, however, in the <strong>scale and complexity</strong> of this process.
 </p>